-Deployed in Afghanistan, and discontented with the uncomfortable Army issued t-shirts, we decided to take it upon ourselves into finding the most comfortable shirt we could, and designing the most badass shirt possible.
+Deployed in Afghanistan, and discontented with the uncomfortable Army issued t-shirts, we decided to take it upon ourselves to find the most comfortable shirt we could, and design the most badass shirt possible.

 Mission accomplished.
 Everyone in the battalion wanted one.
 We immediately saw the difference between the low-quality product the Army gave us, and the top-tier product we had sourced and developed.

 A few years later, looking back, I knew that with my time in the Army coming to an end, my time serving with my brothers wasn’t done.
 It has now become a team effort with other brothers sharing my mission.

 I wanted to provide a top quality product to fellow warriors, and support those brothers and sisters that have hung the uniform up.
 In 2008 I had just redeployed from my third tour in Afghanistan with the 173rd Airborne Brigade, suffered from PTSD and was going through a very dysfunctional marriage, which ultimately failed.

 Serving time as a Drill Sergeant in Ft Benning, GA added further strain on my family life and ultimately I lost my family.
 At the same time two retired Rangers First Sergeants opened CrossFit Inception.
 They took me in and I was immediately hooked.
 The relationships and community combined with the difficult workouts CrossFit is so famous for provided me with a healthy outlet to face my demons and come out the other side; alive.

 When I decided to start FerroVia, I wanted to build a brand that represented surviving the struggles that all combat veterans go through, while promoting a healthy lifestyle.
 FerroVia isn't a brand just for CrossFitters.